Hi, I’m Rachelle Doorley, founder of TinkerLab, and I’m so glad that you found us!

 4. Experiments are fun and playful.

-If you believe that there’s more than one way to do things, you’re attracted to the DIY culture, and you want to raise children who are confident thinkers, then we probably have something to talk about!
-I love the community that’s developed around this blog since it began in 2010, and hope you’ll feel welcome to join in at any time.
-Thanks for visiting!
+If you believe that there’s more than one way to do things, you’re attracted to the DIY culture, and you want to raise children who are confident thinkers, then TinkerLab is for YOU!
+I love the community that’s grown around these ideas and I hope you’ll feel welcome to join in at any time.

-Tinkerlab has been featured in Real Simple Magazine (print), PBS Parents, Apartment Therapy, The Crafty Crow, Craft Gossip, Tip Junkie, Baby Center, Make and Takes, Parent Hacks, and Parent Map Magazine.
+Tinkerlab has been featured in Real Simple Magazine, Family Fun Magazine, Palo Alto Pulse, PBS Parents, Apartment Therapy, The Crafty Crow, Craft Gossip, Tip Junkie, Baby Center, Make and Takes, Parent Hacks, and Parent Map Magazine.
 Tinkerlab was named Best Local Blog by Red Tricycle San Fancisco and Rachelle was named a Top 25 Creative Mom at Circle of Moms.
-Rachelle has been interviewed on The Artful Parent and Visual Thinking Strategies.